jvillemure/presentations-relops/intro.md

 - Incomparability of objects is an equivalence relationship: that is: !(x < y) && !(y < x) is an Equivalence.

+In other words, a Strict weak ordering may admit incomparable distinct objects;
+but
+but any two incomparable objects are

+Example1: lexicographic ordering of strings of chars is finer than case insensitive lexicographic ordering of strings of chars.

+Example2:

 ### Partial Ordering

 For the purpose of programming, any Ordering which is not a Strict Weak Ordering is considered a partial ordering.
-This is not good enough for algos and data structures; they...
+This is not good enough for algos and data structures.